This post may contain affiliate links. Please read our disclosure policy.

 How to Store

-- Room Temperature – Store at room temperature for up to two weeks in an airtight container or a food safe cellophane bag.
+- Room Temperature – Store at room temperature for up to a month in an airtight container or a food safe cellophane bag.
 Store in a dark pantry.

-- Refrigerator – Peppermint hot chocolate bombs can be temporarily refrigerated, but will cause condensation.
+- Refrigerator – White chocolate hot chocolate bombs can be temporarily refrigerated, but will cause condensation.
+Your pantry is preferable.

 Dietary Considerations